Thank You Letter for a Job Offer After Acceptance

 Confirm the offer is accepted

-If the message also accepts the job, say so clearly.
+If your message also accepts the job, say so clearly.
 The employer should not have to guess whether you are thanking them, accepting, or still deciding.

 See the clear wording

 Thank you for offering me the [Job Title] position.
-I am pleased to accept the offer and look forward to joining [Company Name].
+I am happy to accept the offer and look forward to joining [Company Name].

 Mention the role and employer

 Use the exact job title and company name.
-It keeps the message precise and avoids the feeling of a generic thank-you note.
+This keeps the message precise and avoids making it sound like a generic thank-you note.

 See what to include